feltus/identifying_differentially_expressed_genes/README.md

 Access Palmetto using ondemand: https://ondemand.rcd.clemson.edu/.

 * Start an R-studio server and open a seperate terminal on Palmetto.
 You will find this in the interactive sessions link.
-You can try a deafult server or modify to 16GB of RAM, two CPU cores, and 12 hours of walltime.
+You can try a default server or modify to 16GB of RAM, two CPU cores, and 12 hours of walltime.

-Open a terminal and create a working directory in */scratch*.
+* Open a terminal and create a working directory in */scratch*.
 Dont forget that the directory will eed to be nested inside a directory with your user name.

-Go to the R-studio console and clear it (CTRL-L).
+*Go to the R-studio console and clear it (CTRL-L).

-Set your working directory to the one you created using the *session* drop-down menu.
+* Set your working directory to the one you created using the *session* drop-down menu.

 **Step B. Install R packages***
 Execute the R commands in the R console.